grafana/redshift-datasource/docs/sources/alerting.md

 - The query must return at least one numeric column.
 Grafana evaluates numeric values against the alert condition.
 - Use the `$__timeFilter` macro to restrict results to the evaluation time window.
 - Keep queries efficient.
 Alert rules are evaluated at regular intervals, and slow queries can delay alert evaluation.
+- Do not use template variables in alert queries.
+Grafana alerting does not support template variable interpolation.
+Use hard-coded values instead.

 ### Example alert query